xenon-middleware/xenon-tutorial/readthedocs/index.rst

-..
-Xenon tutorial RSE 2017 documentation master file, created by sphinx-quickstart on Mon Aug  7 15:57:48 2017.
+.. xenon3 tutorial master file, created by sphinx-quickstart on Mon Aug  7 15:57:48 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.